MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-report-builder-power-bi.md

 When you design a paginated report, you're really creating a *report definition*.
 It doesn't contain the data.
 It specifies where to get the data, which data to get, and how to display the data.
 When you run the report, the report processor takes the report definition you've specified, retrieves the data, and combines it with the report layout to generate the report.
 You upload the report definition to the Power BI service, http://app.powerbi.com, either to your My Workspace or to a workspace shared with your colleagues.
 If the report data source is on premises, after you upload the report, you redirect the data source connection to go through a gateway.

 ## View your paginated report
-When you view your paginated report in the Power BI service, you can export it to a number of Web-oriented, page-oriented, and desktop application formats, such as HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.
+You can view your paginated report in the Power BI service in a browser, and also in the Power BI mobile apps.
+In the Power BI service, you can export the report to a number of Web-oriented, page-oriented, and desktop application formats, such as HTML, MHTML, PDF, XML, CSV, TIFF, Word, and Excel.
+You can also share it with others.

 ## Limitations and considerations

 Here are some other features that aren't supported in the initial release:

+- Pinning report pages or visuals to Power BI dashboards.
 - Interactive features such as document maps and show/hide buttons.
 - Subreports and drillthrough reports.
 - Subscriptions.